codingbbq/codingbbq.github.io/_posts/2019-03-27-Algorithm-problems-and-fun.markdown

 [Link to problem](https://www.hackerrank.com/challenges/permutation-equation/problem)

 Yet another interesting problem, but I could not understand the value behind this problem.
 It looked trivial to me.
-However, the best approach I could think of was to use a hashMap / Javascript object with key, value to store the required indices.
+However, the best approach I could think of was to use a hashMap / JavaScript object with key, value to store the required indices.

 My approach was
 1. Get the max value from the given array, so we can loop through from 1 to max
-2. Store the indices as keys and values in a javascript object.
+2. Store the indices as keys and values in a JavaScript object.
-3. Refer the javscript object to get the desired permution.
+3. Refer the JavaScript object to get the desired permutation.

 ```javascript